-For the integrity and effectiveness of the academic process it is essential that members of the Academic Faculty play a significant role in the selection of academic administrators, including the President of the University, the Provost, Associate Vice Presidents for Academic Affairs, the Vice President for Information Resources, Marketing, and Communications, Associate and Assistant Vice Presidents for Information Resources, the Dean of the School of Business, the departmental and program Chairs, the Dean of the Library, the Director of Institutional Research, the Director of Information Technology Services, and other academic administrators who hold rank as members of the Academic Faculty and/or who are directly involved with the Faculty in the academic life of the University.
+For the integrity and effectiveness of the academic process it is essential that members of the Academic Faculty play a significant role in the selection of academic administrators, including the President of the University, the Provost, Associate Vice Presidents for Academic Affairs, Academic Deans, the Dean of the Library, Department Chairs and Program Directors, and other academic administrators who hold rank as members of the Academic Faculty and/or who are directly involved with the Faculty in the academic life of the University.
 It is equally important that members of the Academic Faculty participate significantly in the periodic evaluation of the academic administrators whom they have helped to select and that they contribute significantly to judgments and decisions regarding the retention or non-retention of such administrators.
 To this end, the following policies are prescribed for the selection, evaluation, and retention or non-retention of academic administrative officers of the University.